jaantollander/SCI-C1000/content/2016-10-14-project-plan.rst

 Schedule and Milestones
 ------------------------
 The project schedule is set to according scheduling based on the course.
-We have set a deadlines for the various sub-regions as follows
+We have set deadlines for the various sub-regions as follows

 .. csv-table:: Schedule
    :file: tables/schedule.csv
    :widths: 20, 80

-Schedule is monitored weekly meetings, which dates agreed Thursday at 10.00
+Schedule is monitored in weekly meetings, which are held on Thursdays at 10 o'clock.

 Data Collecting